mgmk2/atcoder-python/README.md

 # atcoder-python

 atcoder's python code.
-Because Python3 is a slower language than other languages like C++, some solutions' condition is timeout evenif solutions are assumed.
+Because Python3 is a slower language than other languages like C++, some solution conditions are timeout evenif the solution is assumed.